AJGauthier/mIERda/README.md

 To ensure accuracy:

-  - Compute the LongString index using the original/raw responses.
+  - Compute the Longstring index using the original/raw responses.

   - Then reverse-score negatively worded items.